-On September 20 ICS hosted “Childhood, Unplugged” in at the Children’s Museum in Denver.
-An expert panel discussed technology and hands-on learning’s impact on child development.
-Visit our event page.
+On September 20, 2018, ICS hosted “Childhood, Unplugged” in at the Children’s Museum in Denver, focused on how technology and hands-on learning’s impact child development.
+We are pleased to share this highlight video of an engaging day of learning!
+Visit our event page for more information.

 Dr. Yuko Munakata, University of Colorado, Boulder